nyu-mll/SuperGLUE-human/diagnostic-faq.md

 ### Can I immediately start working on the main project after completing training?
 Unfortunately no, there is no automatic way for us to add you to our qualified list of workers.
 We go through the submitted HITs on the training task at least once a day and add worker IDs to the qualified list.
 Once your name is on the list, you will be able to start work on the main annotation task.

-### Should the "False" label be more frequent than the "Trye"?
+### Should the "False" label be more frequent than the "True"?
 Ideally, yes.
 We already have labels for all of these examples, and we know that there are slightly more examples labeled "False".
 So if you find yourself assigning "False" more often than the other "True", don't be alarmed.
 If your responses are balanced or skew more towards "True", reconsider how you are evaluating the prompts.

 ### Will you reject my work?